Music of Ecuador: San Juanito

 At the very beginning when Ecuadorian music was starting to flourish, what could be determined is that Patriotism played a major role in the lyrical portion of this genre of music.
 Individuals in small Ecuadorian villages demonstrated how certain music was fairly symbolic to them.
 El San Juanito being one of the many genres in Ecuadorian music out there that stressed allegiance.
 This genre allowed for citizens to feel a sense of belonging as well as the sensation of sentiment and pride of being in a place they called home.

-Pasillo
+Pasillo (Costa)

-Pasillo is highly popular in Ecuador, where it is the "national genre of music."
+Pasillo is highly popular in Ecuador.
+Originally from the coast it has become the "national genre of music."
 In contrast to other styles of pasillo, however, Ecuadorian pasillo is slow and melancholic, often resting on themes of heartbreak and regret.
 Pasillo was named the "national style of Ecuador" and is the style of many city anthems, such as that of Guayaquil.
 Today, it has incorporated more European features of classical dance, such as waltz.
 As it spread during the Gran Chaco period, pasillo also absorbed the individual characteristics of isolated villages.
 This gives it an eclectic feel; however, the style, tone, and tempo of the music differ in each village.

 In its waltz, pasillo alters the classically European dance form to accompany guitar, mandolin, and other string instruments.